How to setup nonce with NextJS

 }

-• Generates a new nonce for each request
+Creates a unique nonce for each request using cryptographically secure random values

-• Passes the nonce through headers so it's available throughout the application
+Handles nonce distribution through headers to make it available throughout the application

 Server-Side Access Only